jsambrook/common-sense/_posts/2023-10-04-guilt-is-naked.md

 4. **[How to Practice Emotional First Aid by Guy Winch](https://www.ted.com/talks/guy_winch_how_to_practice_emotional_first_aid)**
    - This talk discusses the importance of addressing emotional wounds, including guilt, for overall well-being.

-These resources offer a nuanced look at the negative aspects of guilt, providing insights into how it can be both mentally and physically damaging when not properly managed.